 In each of the following sentences, the second highlighted element forms a cohesive tie with the first.
-A pro-form is used to to replace a word, phrase or clause used earlier in the text, thus avoiding repetition.
+A pro-form or other expression is used to to replace a word, phrase or clause used earlier in the text, thus avoiding repetition.

 - Anne walked in and sat down.
 She picked up a newspaper.